New Wave Band:

 EP called Packet of Three, in 1977.
 They first earned wide notice, though, with 1979's

-hate you"]; the raucously harmonized "Another Nail in My Heart"; and "Pulling Mussels (From the Shell)",
+you"]; the raucously harmonized "Another Nail in My Heart"; and "Pulling Mussels (From the Shell)", with symbolic

 One measure of Squeeze's New Wave "cred" is that Elvis Costello helped to produce their next album, 1981's